pampaintspill (1) - Linux Manuals

 the image and likewise for left/right, top/bottom, and

-bottom/top. --wrap makes images tileable, which is nice for
+bottom/top.--wrap makes images tileable, which is nice for

-producing desktop backgrounds.
+producing desktop backgrounds.- --all

 Recolor all pixels, not just background pixels.
 Normally,